dann254/atom-ice-ui/README.md

 ### animated project pane

 Go to theme settings to choose added animations.
-The project text on the upper left corner of the editor is replaced by an animation.
+The project text on the upper left corner of the editor is replaced by an animation. **Please note that the animations use a lot of cpu power.**
+You can also change the tab to a few selected octicons.

 #### heartbeat pulse